Reggia di Venaria Reale: a Savoy gem you can't miss

 Before visiting the Royal Palace of Venaria Reale, just a 30 minute drive away from the DUPARC Contemporary Suites, I suggest taking a stroll in the village and admiring its streets brimming with bars and restaurants.
 You will arrive in Piazza della Repubblica, where, through the Torre dell'Orologio (Clock Tower), you will enter the Corte d'Onore (Court of Honour) overlooked by the beautiful Church of Sant'Uberto.
 Here you can admire the Fontana del Cervo (Fountain of the Stag), its extraordinary water jets (sadly, currently suspended) reaching a height of 12 metres.
 Continue your tour on the ground floor, where you can visit several faithfully renovated rooms brimming with tapestries, works of art and period furniture.

-Visiting the Palace of Venaria Reale in Turin: by entering in the Court of Honor you can admire the amazing Fountain of the Stag.
+In the Court of Honor of the Reggia di Venaria Reale, you can admire the Fountain of the Deer.

 The royal apartments, located on the first floor, are richly decorated with antiques, period furniture and 17th century paintings by great masters of the calibre of Guido Reni and Van Dyck.
 Everything inside these rooms conveys a sense of beauty and lets you imagine what court life must have been like.
 Moreover, the windows afford magnificent views of the beautiful gardens.
 It is here, on the first floor, that you will find the famous Great Gallery of outstanding beauty.
 Standing 80 metres long, 15 metres high to the centre of the vaulted ceiling, and 12 metres wide, this is a really impressive and richly decorated gallery.
 The stuccoes, the black and white flooring (the original floor was dismantled under Napoleon and rebuilt to the original plans in 1995), the 44 windows and the 22 openings along the vaulted ceiling, which flood the gallery with natural light, will be sure to leave you open mouthed.